ronnieotieno/ronnieotieno/README.md

 ### Hi there 👋 Nice to meet you.

-I am a Google certified Associate Android Developer based in Nairobi, Kenya.
+I am an Android Developer, also, Google Certified AAD based in Nairobi, Kenya.

 ### Find me elsewhere 🌎